UtrechtUniversity/dataprivacysurvey/README.md

 As the **dataset** contains personal information (demographic information, open text responses, email addresses, etc.), and no consent was obtained to share those details, we are unable to share the dataset in this repository.
-Instead, we created a <a href="https://github.com/UtrechtUniversity/dataprivacysurvey/tree/main/data/processed/Data_Privacy_Survey_fakedataset_20220929.csv" target = "_blank">synthetic (fake) dataset</a>, which can be used to reproduce most of the Results report.
+Instead, we created <a href="https://github.com/UtrechtUniversity/dataprivacysurvey/tree/main/data/processed" target = "_blank">fake dat files</a>, which can be used to reproduce the Results report.

 The two **reports** written about the survey are the following: